SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 - Create a React component which can be imported as a package for Version 1 but we might implement it in Version 2 as it would prove beneficial to developers using React
 - Allow the user to select more than one pixel while in Eyedropper mode.
 This has been mentioned during our customer interviews as a possible addition to version 2 but "not needed for version 1".
 - Disable the Eyedropper when outside of the browser screen

+## Solution
+ - The API will enable web developers to incorporate an eyedropper in their native web applications.
+The eyedropper would allow the developer to access the pixel data at a location specified by the cursor such as RGBA value, a live update preview of the pixel, radius size of the pixel area to capture, a keyboard shortcut to escape out of the eyedropper.
+ - The following code example is what a developer would use to access the eyedropper API.